-To be considered, those interested must apply through The University of Chicago‚ Academic Recruitment job board, which uses Interfolio to accept applications: http://apply.interfolio.com/81705.
-Applicants must upload: CV including bibliography, cover letter addressing clinical accomplishments and teaching experience, and contact information for three references.
+To be considered, those interested must apply through The University of Chicago‚ Academic Recruitment job board, which uses Interfolio to accept applications: http://apply.interfolio.com/84385.
+Applicants must upload: CV including bibliography, cover letter and contact information for up to three references.
 Review of applications ends when the position is filled.

 Equal Employment Opportunity Statement